The Goldcoast Singers: Plastic Jesus (1962)

 Paul Newman's character sings Plastic Jesus™ in prison after hearing about his mother's death.
 The scene was initially scheduled for the beginning of the shoot, but Newman insisted on learning to play the guitar.
 Director Stuart Rosenberg delayed the shooting for a few weeks.
 When they tried it, the playing was unsatisfactory.
 The scene was bumped until the next-to-last day of production.

-On that occasion, Newman and Rosenberg had a shouting match after Newman still couldn't get it.
-In what George Kennedy remembered as a "tense, electrically charged, quiet" place, Newman tried again.
+On that occasion, Newman and Rosenberg had a shouting match after Newman couldn't get it.
+Newman tried again in what George Kennedy remembered as a "tense, electrically charged, quiet" place.
 When he finished, Rosenberg called "Print."
 Newman insisted he could do better.
 "Nobody could do it better," Rosenberg replied.

 Billy Idol